Prometheus-P/legal-evidence-hub/docs/ENVIRONMENT.md

 # Development & Operation Environment Documentation

-This document outlines the technical environment, dependencies, and infrastructure for the Legal Evidence Hub (LEH) project.
+This document outlines the technical environment, dependencies, and infrastructure for the CHAGOK project.

 **Last Updated:** 2025-12-01